bcgov/startup-sample-project-aws-containers/functional-tests/Readme.md

 - MAIL_USERNAME

-Note: you need to set LICENSE_PLATE as an env variable, as it is part of the URL of the containers app when the app is running in AWS.
-If the app is running locally on your machine, then uncomment the line `baseUrl = "http://localhost:4000/"` in GebConfig.groovy.
+## Running using other browsers
+- **ChromeHeadless**:

+  The current configuration allows you to run the test locally in ChromeHeadless mode with the command

+  `./gradlew chromeHeadlessTest --tests="FirstTest"`

 - **Firefox**:

-- **Safari**: Same bugs as in Firefox.
-I have not tried further.
+  `./gradlew firefoxTest --tests="FirstTest"`

+  for the headless version

+  `./gradlew firefoxHeadlessTest --tests="FirstTest"`

-- **ChromeHeadless**:
+- **Using BrowserStack**:

-## Running using other browsers
-The current configuration allows you to run the test locally in ChromeHeadless mode with the command `./gradlew chromeHeadlessTest --tests="FirstTest"`

   If you run the test in BrowserStack, the capabilities of the browser are defined in the remoteChrome environment.
 You may want to add more environments to the list.
 The following command will run the test in all the environments

   `./gradlew Test --tests="FirstTest"`

 ## Reports
 After every run, you will find two useful reports at